Running Plans

 wb merge -b workbench-1

-This reads .workbench/status.json, finds tasks with status=done that haven't been merged yet, and attempts each merge.
+This scans the session's status file (.workbench/<plan>/status.yaml), finds tasks with status=done that haven't been merged yet, and attempts each merge.
 Conflicts are handled by a merge resolver agent.
 Branches that were already merged manually are detected and skipped.

 You can specify which agent handles conflict resolution: